hedgeyedev/paypal-ipn-forwarder/README.md

 ### PayPal Sandbox ID

-For this, you can identify this in the IPN in the `receiver_email`.
+For this, you can identify this in the IPN in the `receiver_id`.

-### Development Machine ID
+### Development ID

-Invent a unique development "name" for each development computer that you want to hook up to a PayPal sandbox.
+For this, an email is used in order for some notifications and identification.

 ### Assemble a config.ru file: